cmaxw/devchat-eleventy/src/my-angular-story/mas-099-aaron-ma.md

   - Aaron Frost
 question1: 'How old is Aaron Ma? '
 answer1: >-
-  Aaron Ma is 11 years old! and is the youngest ML/AI engineer, TensorFlow and Apollo Auto contributor, youngest Udacity/Coursera graduate.
+  Aaron Ma is already very experience in programming but he is 11 years old! and is the youngest ML/AI engineer, TensorFlow and Apollo Auto contributor, youngest Udacity/Coursera graduate.
 question2: 'Who are some of Aaron''s heroes? '
 answer2: >-
   Jesse Sanders, Sebastian Thrun,Tracy Lee, Sebastian Witalec are some of